Check out this article by writer Sarena on being a Biochemist.

 Certifications prove your knowledge and make you more marketable.
 CompTIA provides training and exams for many technical certifications.

-Their A+ exam covers general computer knowledge, like identifying and replacing parts, best practices during computer repair, understanding networks, in-depth information on operating systems, and lots more.
+Their A+ exam covers general computer knowledge, like identifying and replacing parts, best practices during a computer repair, understanding networks, in-depth information on operating systems, and lots more.

 If you want to do hardware repairs without voiding warranties, you need to be certified by the manufacturer.
 Ex: Dell, HP, Apple.